 Brooklyn Cultural Adventures Program – Ages 7-12

 BCAP is the only camp in the world whose campus includes a garden, a historic house, a nature center, a landmarked park, a library, a zoo and two museums!
 Campers enjoy a carefully crafted curriculum led by instructors at each site, often combined with behind-the-scenes access.
 BCAP takes advantage of the incredible resources of Brooklyn's cultural institutions by offering hands-on experiences for children.
 Campers explore world cultures at the Brooklyn Children's Museum, become plant scientists at the Brooklyn Botanic Garden, discover the wonderful wildlife in Prospect Park, celebrate literature at the Brooklyn Public Library, meet sea lions, baboons and meerkats at the Prospect Park Zoo, create an artistic masterpiece at Brooklyn Museum and more.
-Each two-week session is $675, and the camp runs Monday, June 30-Friday, August 8.
+Two-week sessions cost $645-$695 and the camp runs Monday, June 29-Friday, August 7.
 Full and partial scholarships are available to those who qualify.

 Grants & Other Ideas

 Some camp grants are available.
 Several of my friends have participated in the One Happy Camper program, which offers grants of up to $1,000 off a child's first year of Jewish sleepaway camps.
 These grants are not based on need so anyone can apply.

-The wonderful website InsideSchools recently published a list of 100 FREE or low-cost after-school and summer programs.
+The wonderful website InsideSchools has a list of 100 FREE or low-cost after-school and summer programs.
 We looked through it and most of the opportunities (though not all) are for middle and high school students.
 Also, many programs don't operate in the summer, are outside of NYC or aren't happening this year.
 Still, it's a good resource to have on your radar.
 Just be prepared to do additional research.

 Another good bet is to contact local Catholic schools, churches or community centers in your area.
 Many of them run inexpensive summer camps for kids, and not all require that your family be a member.

-Finally, if your kids have their hearts set on a particular camp, always inquire about financial aid.
+Finally, if your kids have their hearts set on a particular camp, inquire about financial aid.
 Many programs offer assistance to families who qualify.